Citation, DOI & article data

-The most commonly observed cross-sectional imaging findings in the setting of chronic cholecystitis are cholelithiasis and gallbladder wall thickening.
+The most commonly observed imaging findings are non-specific cholelithiasis and gallbladder wall thickening 2.
 The gallbladder may appear contracted or distended, and pericholecystic inflammation is usually absent.

-Hepatobiliary scintigraphy may be required to distinguish acute from chronic cholecystitis and to evaluate gallbladder dysmotility by calculation of the gallbladder ejection fraction.
+Hepatobiliary scintigraphy may be required to distinguish acute from chronic cholecystitis and to evaluate gallbladder dysmotility by calculation of the gallbladder ejection fraction 2.

 HIDA scan (hepatobiliary iminodiacetic acid scan)

 HIDA scan can be of particular benefit in cases where the diagnosis is uncertain and for differentiation from acute cholecystitis.
 Delayed visualization of the gallbladder between 1-4 hours is a reliable sign of chronic cholecystitis.